FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Introduction

 \section{Introduction}

 Federated Learning (FL) is a machine learning paradigm in which a shared model is collaboratively trained using decentralized data sources.
-In the classical FedAvg approach \cite{mcmahan2017communication}, the central server obtains the model by iteratively averaging the optimized parameters from the active clients, which does not require direct access to the clients local data and therefore preserves the data confidentiality.
+In the classical FL approach, \eg, FedAvg \cite{mcmahan2017communication}, the central server obtains the model by iteratively averaging the optimized model weights uploaded from the active clients.
+FL has the benefit that it does not require direct access to the client local datasets, resulting in improved client-server communication efficiency and enhanced data confidentiality.